A Time For Crows

-Tires screeched to a halt behind the officers’ cars.
+Tires registered to a halt behind the officers’ cars.

-I blinked again, letting the officers and nurses pull me inside the lobby.
+I looked back over my shoulder, but from the angle, couldn’t see who’d pulled up.
+I swallowed, and let the officers and nurses pull me inside the lobby.
 A wheeled bed waited just inside.

-The girl’s fingers brushed mine, and my heart leaped.
+Her fingers brushed mine, and my heart leaped.
 She was alive; dammit, she was alive.
 Her left eye slit open.
-It was brown and glossy, but she focused on me.
+It was green and bloodshot and glossy, but she focused on me.
 At least I think she did.
 I didn’t let go of her hand.
 I couldn’t.

 The bed banged open a set of steel-blue doors with a yellow and orange sign on each.

 “Sir,” a squat nurse with a flat nose said and barred my way.
 “You can’t go in here.
 Sir—”